BCProgramming/ChestRandomizer/readme.txt

 The first element is the Name.
-This is normally ignored (as in, it is not applied to the Item through NBT Tags).
+This is normally ignored (as in, it is not applied to the Item as it's name).
 If you want to give the item a special name, precede that name with !.
 There are also special variables you can use in conjunction with !, Currently implemented name randomizers include:
 %CLEVERHATNAME%
 %CLEVERCHESTPLATENAME%
 %CLEVERLEGGINGSNAME%